 Psychiatry & Psychology

 Mindfulness principles and practices have been proven to help people manage symptoms of stress, anxiety, depression and other mental health conditions.
-There also has been extensive research on the effectiveness of mindfulness as a tool for chronic pain management.
+Extensive research also has been conducted on the effectiveness of mindfulness as a tool for chronic pain management.

-If you'd prefer to experience mindfulness in a group setting, local community agencies offer mindfulness retreats, workshops and therapy groups throughout the year.
+If you'd prefer to experience mindfulness in a group setting, local community agencies often offer mindfulness retreats, workshops and therapy groups throughout the year.
 These can be a great way to experience guided mindfulness meditation led by an experienced facilitator.

 Accessing information on mindfulness is easier than ever thanks to its growing popularity and modern technology.
 If you're living with pain, mindfulness could be a helpful tool for you.